ines-lu/ines-lu/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on **text mining and data visualization**
+- 🔭 I’m currently working on **The Impact of Blockchain Technology on Virtual Gaming**

 - 🌱 I’m currently learning **data analysis and machine learning using Python, SQL and R**